-The property manager/owner is responsible for ensuring the property is fit to live in and in a good state of repair.
+The property manager/owner is responsible for ensuring the property is fit to live in, in a good state of repair and meets minimum housing standards.
 The tenant must notify them of any repairs needed.

 If a tenant, or their guest, damages the property, they may have to pay for repairs.

 Example: if a tenant breaks a window by throwing a ball through it, they are responsible and have to pay for repairs.